zschoche/gtd/README.md

 # gtd

-Some simple tools to improve my GTD setup in imap.
+Some simple tools to improve my GTD setup in IMAP.